Human Palaeosystems Research Group

 Area 2: Disease Culture Co-Evolution

 A major impact of expansions in the human niche are the feedbacks on human health.
 Transformation of the environment through burning, the clearing of trees and adaptation to new biomes must also be understood through changes in the disease load for humans.
 To date, the demography of the first humans is very rarely understood through disease load, and is most typically explored only through climate variables.
-Yet diseases such as malaria and other tropical vector-born diseases have been present for a long time (Laval et al., 2019), and likely drove changes in both human demography as well as culture.
+Yet diseases such as malaria and other tropical vector-borne diseases have been present for a long time, and likely drove changes in both human demography as well as culture.
 The impact of new diseases on human culture and our resilience to disease has most recently been brought into sharp focus through the COVID-19 pandemic.

-By developing a pipeline for this work, the HPG will also be exploring a suite of tropical diseases in the same way, with the ultimate goal of mapping the Pleistocene disease burden on humans and the potential impact on (1) human biocultural evolution, and (2) the expansion of the human niche, with expecting feedbacks taking place between both of these.
+By developing a pipeline for this work, our research group will also be exploring a suite of tropical diseases in the same way, with the ultimate goal of mapping the Pleistocene disease burden on humans and the potential impact on (1) human biocultural evolution, and (2) the expansion of the human niche, with expecting feedbacks taking place between both of these.

 Postdocs: Dr Margherita Colucci, Dr James Blinkhorn